Design Research Programme

-As disciplines that make the concern for the space between us central to their analyses, architecture and design are inevitably affected by poverty in varying forms, which affects a considerable proportion of humanity.
+Architecture and design, as disciplines that make the concern for the space between us central to their investigations, are inevitably affected by poverty in varying forms, which affects a significant proportion of humanity.
 These disciplines are sometimes reclaimed in order to confront emergency situations, to temporarily improve the living conditions of people in transit or homeless people.
-To what extent does a situation of lack of means lead us to rethink our ways of inhabiting space (where “inhabiting” is not simply defined as being somewhere, or having a place of residence)?
-How can designers and architects take the focus off their positions as “guarantors” in order to develop other modes of construction and creation?
+To what extent does a situation of lack of means lead us to rethink our ways of inhabiting space (where “inhabiting” cannot be defined as being somewhere, or having a place of residence)?
+How can designers and architects take the focus off their positions as “responders” in order to develop other modes of construction and creation?
 How can low-cost spaces be built and furnished?
 How can refuse be transformed into a resource?
-These were some of the questions addressed to 4th and 5th year students.

-Based on an examination of the difference between work and employment, the cycle “Working for us” focuses on labour practices developed on the fringes of the professional world and that, while they do not generate immediate profit, remain important sources of wealth and creativity nonetheless.
-Based on various situations of lack (considered as opportunities to devise other means of accommodation, heating, eating, resourcing, etc.), the idea is to observe the way in which architects and designers can design facilities that allow us to live on little, to reduce energy consumption, to produce or store and diffuse this energy, or else to devise and build objects that can be repaired, instead of contributing to the production of objects that also lead to harmful consumption practices.
+Based on an examination of the difference between work and employment, the “Working for Us” episode focuses on labour practices developed on the fringes of the professional world and that, although they do not generate immediate profit, nevertheless remain important sources of wealth and creativity.
+Based on various situations of lack (considered as opportunities to devise other means of accommodation, heating, eating, resourcing, etc.), the idea is to examine the way in which architects and designers can design facilities that allow us to live on a shoestring budget, reduce energy consumption, produce or store and diffuse this energy, or else devise and build objects that can be repaired, instead of contributing to the production of objects that also lead to harmful consumer practices.